Ratchet & Clank Future: Quest for Booty

-Ratchet & Clank Future: Quest for Booty (known as Ratchet & Clank: Quest for Booty in Europe, Africa and Australia) is a 2008 platform game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
-The game is the second installment in the Ratchet & Clank Future series.
-It was released on PlayStation Network in North America and Europe on August 21, 2008 and on Blu-ray Disc in Europe on September 12, 2008 and in Asia on September 25, 2008.
-The game continues from where Tools of Destruction left off, where Clank was taken by the Zoni, and follows Ratchet's quest to find him.
-Due to its length of approximately three to four hours of playtime, it was released at a lower price point than most standard retail games.
+Ratchet & Clank Future: Quest for Booty (known as Ratchet & Clank: Quest for Booty in Europe and Australia) is a 2008 third-person shooter platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3, through PlayStation Network.
+Quest for Booty is the sixth main installment in the Ratchet & Clank series and the second installment of its Future saga, acting as direct sequel to Tools of Destruction, and follows Ratchet's quest to save Clank, who has been taken by the Zoni.

 Gameplay

 Gameplay was first shown at E3 2008.
 This game features more puzzle solving and platforming than previous games in the series and introduces new features, such as the ability to pick things up with the Omniwrench Millennium 12.
 There are also sections where Ratchet must pick up creatures called Heliogrubs in order to light up a dark area.
 The Omniwrench Millennium 12 also has a tether ability, which can be used to manipulate objects and move obstacles.
 The Combuster, Fusion Grenade, Nano Swarmers, Predator Launcher, Tornado Launcher, Shock Ravager and Alpha Disrupter make their return from Tools of Destruction.